Missouri man seeks exoneration in murder; 2 others confessed

 “What I can tell you is I shot him,” he said.

-Gardner launched an investigation in collaboration with lawyers at the Midwest Innocence Project.
-Their investigation alleged misconduct by a prosecutor, secret payments made to a witness, falsified police reports and perjured testimony.
+Feeling “bullied” and wanting to help police, Elking said that if investigators would tell him who they suspected, he would identify them as the shooters.

-The former prosecutor and the detective who investigated rejected Gardner’s allegations.
-Detective Joseph Nickerson told the St. Louis Post-Dispatch that he still believed Johnson was guilty.
+“I hate it, and I’ve been living with it for 30, 28 years.
+I just wish I could change time,” Elking said, fighting back tears.

-Last week, Missouri Attorney General Eric Schmitt asked the court to sanction Gardner, accusing her of concealing evidence.
-Schmitt said Gardner’s office failed to inform the attorney general’s office of gunshot residue testing on a jacket found in the trunk of Johnson’s car after his arrest.
+Gardner’s investigation in collaboration with the Midwest Innocence Project also alleged prosecutor misconduct and secret payments to Elking, along with falsified police reports and perjured testimony.

-Gardner said the failure to turn over a lab report on the jacket was due to an overlooked email.
-She also called it irrelevant because the jacket was not used in the crime.
+Nickerson denied Gardner’s allegations and told the St. Louis Post-Dispatch that he still believed Johnson was guilty.

 In March 2021, the Missouri Supreme Court denied Johnson’s request for a new trial after Schmitt’s office argued successfully that Gardner lacked the authority to seek one so many years after the case was adjudicated.